 Price: Free, with varying charges for additional features.

-While there are larger social networks, Twitter is a key one for digital marketers.
-For this reason, you’ll want to make sure that every Tweet, photo, video, and interaction is working towards stronger brand awareness and lead generation.
-Enter Twitter Analytics.
-Each Tweet comes with an activity dashboard where you can track impressions, retweets, likes, link clicks, and other engagements.
-You can also generate monthly report cards and, for a cost, generate campaign dashboards and conversion tracking to go alongside your Twitter Ads.
+While there are larger social networks, X (formerly known as Twitter) is a key one for digital marketers.
+For this reason, you’ll want to make sure that every post, photo, video, and interaction is working towards stronger brand awareness and lead generation.
+Enter X Analytics.
+Each post comes with an activity dashboard where you can track impressions, shares, likes, link clicks, and other engagements.
+You can also generate monthly report cards and, for a cost, generate campaign dashboards and conversion tracking to go alongside your X Ads.

 Price: Free, with costs for additional features like Facebook Ads.